 Nothing New shoes are made primarily of 100% recycled post-consumer plastic, which helps keep plastic out of the ocean.
 Much of the plastic used to make the shoes comes from recycled water bottles while some of it is also sourced from recycled fishing nets (one of the largest plastic polluters in the ocean).
 They also use recycled cotton for certain parts of the shoe.

 After you’ve worn the heck out of the Nothing New shoes, they offer a Virtuous Circle program.
 In exchange for sending in your shoes, you receive a $20 credit toward a replacement pair so they can ensure that the shoes end up in the most responsible home.
-Like some of the other brands mentioned, it’s important to see retailers considering the full life cycle of their product and taking responsibility for how their products are disposed of.
+Like some of the other brands mentioned, it’s important to see retailers considering the full life cycle of their products and taking responsibility for how their products are disposed of.

 The classic Converse Chuck Taylor shoe got an upgrade with the Converse Renew collection.
 Several components of the shoe are made from recycled rubber, recycled polyester and cotton, and waste scraps.
 Not only are these shoes easier on the environment, but they are also really unique and trendy at the same time.

-The Converse Renew collection comes in their low top and high top styles.
+The Converse Renew collection comes in their low-top and high-top styles.
 They also have styles you can customize.
 How cool is that?
 If I was in middle school or high school, I’m pretty sure I’d want a pair of these.
 Am I too old to wear them now?

 Patos is a smaller brand that’s been around for a few years and focuses on fair wages while celebrating important cultural textiles designs of Peru, one of two locations where the shoes are made.